MinecraftModDevelopment/MMD-Launcher/README.md

-# Revival Launcher
+# MMD Launcher

-Because Technic stucks™
+Launcher for MMD.